rstar2/nodejs_datastream/README.md

     - Skip initial "zeros"
     - Skip "duplicate/overlapping" points, e.g. points like [12, 454] and [12, 467] - use only first/last

-1. Make the Release GitHubAction produce an executable for both Linux and Windows
+1. ~~Make the Release GitHubAction produce an executable for both Linux and Windows~~
+    > Not needed for now as no binaries will be packaged in the executable (no need for server conversion for now, SVG is enough)

 ## Notes